 Plan your time effectively.
-Use the diary provided, your own diary or an electronic device.
+Use your own diary or an electronic device.
 Put in deadlines for school work, exam dates, work commitments and social events and tick off the things you have done.
 Make sure your timetable is in your diary so you always know where you should be.

 Stock up on folders, dividers, paper and an assortment of pens.
 Try to keep things organised from the beginning.
 Putting your class notes in order as you go along will help and is worth the effort at the end of each lesson.

 Get to know your resources.
 Where are the computer rooms?
 Where is the library?
 When can you go to DT?
 Art?
 Are your study periods at a good time?